christopher-k-c/SEI-64_PROJECT_TWO/README.md

 ## Contribution Examples

-I was team lead, making me responsible for merging conflicts and deploying the site to heroku.
-My main contribution was in the setting up of the User Authentication and Authorization, utilising Passport an authentication middleware for Node.js and bcrypt a password-hashing function used to encrypt and decrypt user passwords.
+As team lead I was responsible for merging conflicts and deploying the site to heroku.
+However, my main contribution was in the setting up of the User Authentication and Authorization, utilising Passport an authentication middleware for Node.js and bcrypt a password-hashing function used to encrypt and decrypt user passwords.
+Sourcing the landing page Bootstrap Theme, User alerts and more.

 ## Technical Features